omnideconv/immunedeconv/CONTRIBUTING.md

 Each conda package has a YAML "recipe", which is hosted on [bioconda-recipes][] (e.g. [immunedeconv][immunedeconv-bioconda]).
 All dependencies must be available either on bioconda or [conda-forge][].
 If a dependency is not available from there, you'll need to add it.
-To this end, please follow the instructions from [conda-forge][conda-forge-add-package] for general-purpose packages and [bioconda][bioconda-add-package] for packages specific to the biological sciences.
+To this end, please follow the instructions from [conda-forge][conda-forge-add-package] for general-purpose packages, and [bioconda][bioconda-add-package] for packages specific to the biological sciences.

 The conda recipe in [bioconda-recipes][] needs to be updated when a new release of an omnideconv package is created.
-For more details, see the [release](#making-a-release) section.
+For more details, see the [making a release](#making-a-release) section.

-For omnideconv packages that provide a bioconda version, there should be a copy of the `meta.yml` from bioconda-recipes in the `.conda` directory.
+For omnideconv packages that provide a bioconda package, there should be a copy of the `meta.yml` from bioconda-recipes in the `.conda` directory.
 This file is used by the continuous integration to check that the conda recipe can be built and used at any time.
 This file should be kept in sync with the file from bioconda-recipes (i.e. when you have to add a dependency to the local `meta.yml` to make the tests pass, you will also need to